nicat827/nicat827/README.md

-  - 🌱 I’m currently working in Aseto Group
+  - ✨ I’m currently working at AzInTelecom

   - 👨‍💻 All of my projects are available at [My Repositories](https://github.com/nicat827?tab=repositories)